bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 a lot of brands names

 What decisions do you face?
-The product got most reviews has most positive reviews.
+how one of the skin product become most popular in amazon.

 ## Seven templates